pattonsgirl/CS3900-AppSoftwareDev/Project-Rubrics/Project.md

 - Frontend allows user to create a **new** record for some resource and stores the update in the database
 - Frontend allows user to update an **existing** record for some resource and stores the update in the database
 - Frontend allows user to **filter** records for some resource using information stored in the database
+- Fronted displays some business case valuable report of records in the database
+    - Examples to jog the imagination:
+        - number of pets adopted vs number of pets available for adoption
+        - number of orders served vs number of orders open
+        - total minutes ran and best time
+        - number of / type of open car maintenance requests

 ## Design / Testing Requirements